stemangiola/supervision/README.md

 ...
 ```

-- Try to reproduce your own documentation/code and see fi the results/figures get produced as expected without errors (maybe do al this in a copy of your repository to avoid to overwrite your results).
+- Try to reproduce your own documentation/code and see if the results/figures get produced as expected without errors (maybe do all this in a copy of your repository to avoid to overwrite your results).